RequestNetwork/requestNetwork/packages/docs/docs/guides/5-request-client/1-payment-networks.md

 ### Ether

 Because one Ethereum address is generally used many times to receive and send transactions, we need a way to identify payments for a specific request without having to create a new address.
-Therefore, we use a reference based payment network for ether requests.
+Therefore, we use a reference-based payment network for ether requests.
 *Input data* and *proxy contract* methods can be used to reference the ether transfer.

 ### ERC20